adaptaware/ragit/README.md

 full path................: /home/vagrant/ragit-data/dummy/documents
 total documents..........: 9
 total documents in db....: 9
-total chunks.............: 49
+total chunks.............: 73
-with embeddings..........: 49
+with embeddings..........: 73
 without embeddings.......: 0
-inserted to vectordb.....: 49
+inserted to vectordb.....: 73
 to insert to vector db...: 0
 total pdf files..........: 2
-pdf missing images.......: 0
+pdf missing markdowns....: 0
-images missing markdowns.: 0
 (RAGit)

 ```

-and as we can see we have 49 chunks while all of the were inserted to the
+and as we can see we have 73 chunks while all of the were inserted to the
 vector db and are ready for processing.

 ## Run Ragit Front End